gzuidhof/zarr.js/docs/getting-started.md

 n.set(0, n.get(1));
 ```

-#### Instead of `get` and `set` can we use square brackets notation such as  `array[0,2]`?
+### Instead of `get` and `set` can we use square brackets notation such as  `array[0,2]`?
-In JS it is very recently possible to override the behaviour of the square brackets indexing and setting through Proxy objects.
-This comes with a small performance cost.
+Since recently it is possible to override the behaviour of the square brackets indexing and setting through Proxy objects, this comes with a small performance cost.
 We can provide a Proxy wrapper for NestedArrays in the future, but these can not be provided for Zarr Arrays as it would be impossible to verify setting a value succeeded succesfully using an asynchronous store.